 You can find out more about this grape and its wines in my Carmenère blogpost

-This 2015 vintage is concentrated with intense aromas and flavours but smooth and spicy.
+This wine is concentrated with intense aromas and flavours but smooth and spicy.
 On the nose are ripe, sweet plums and blackberries with hints of blackcurrant, eucalyptus, smoky paprika and dark chocolate.
 Concentrated fruit flavours include blueberry and blackberry plus that same hint of smoky spice and chocolate.

 This is a complex, medium-bodied wine that is very easy to drink on its own or with food including spicy dishes.
 The alcohol and tannins are integrated well resulting in a very smooth texture.
 If you slurp in some air the layers of flavours will unfold in the mouth.
 Very drinkable - enjoy!

 Drink on its own or with hearty food; this wine will not fade in the presence of hot spices and dishes such as chilli con carne.
 Also beef and lamb casseroles, roast beef, lamb